Genio Tools

 Load a DTBO

-When flashing you can also choose the Device-Tree Blob Overlays you wish to be automatically loaded at boot:
+When flashing, you can also choose the Device-Tree Blob Overlay (DTBO) you wish to load automatically at boot:

 genio-flash --load-dtbo <dtbo_name> --load-dtbo <another_dtbo_name>

-To know which DTBO is available with your image you can run the following command:
+See which Device-Tree Blob Overlays (DTBOs) are available with your image by running the following command:

 genio-flash --list-dtbo

-Instead of specifying the DTBO to load you can also run genio-flash in interactive mode:
+Instead of specifying the DTBO to load, run genio-flash in interactive mode:

 genio-flash --interactive